-New DHCP Server (Management Console)
+New DHCP Server (Management Console, deprecated)

 When adding a DHCP server, the system automatically changes existing IP Address ranges to scopes if it finds IP Address ranges that contain the same start and end address as a scope on the DHCP server being added.

 You must be logged in as a user with privileges to administer DHCP in order to add a DHCP server.

 For information on adding a DHCP server on a Men&Mice Appliance, refer to Appliance management.

 From the menu bar, select.
 The Add DHCP Server dialog box is shown.